yash85763/Agentic_AI/executive_doc.md

 - it can ingest and semantically understand stakeholder datasets
 - it can retrieve the right evidence for business questions
 - it can select or instantiate the right workflow family
+- it can synthesize and validate typed fallback DAGs for supported but unseen questions
 - it can materialize pivots and formulas deterministically
 - it can produce reusable analytical tables
 - it can explain its process and abstain when uncertain